 This means that calling the room phone from another extension, the guest name does not appear while the phone is ringing.

-When Imagicle Hotel Link receives the Checkout message from PMS, the following operations are performed:
+When Imagicle Hotel Link receives the Check-out message from PMS, the following tasks are performed:

 - The IP phone display is set to "Vacant"

 - The room First Name and Last Name fields in Users Management are cleared